abdiqafarmohamed912-tech/expense-tracker/README.md

 ---

 ## 📌 Project Description
-This project was created as part of my Foundations of Software Engineering final project to demonstrate practical front-end development skills.
-The Expense Tracker is a web application I built to help people record and manage their daily expenses.
+This project was created as part of my Foundations of Software Engineering final project to demonstrate practical front-end development skills.The Expense Tracker is a web application I built to help people record and manage their daily expenses.
 I created this project because I noticed that it can be hard to keep track of where your money goes on a day to day basis.
 This app makes it easy to log every expense and see your spending history in one place.

 Users can enter details such as:
 - Expense name